Another Perfect Murder

 this incident and after the harassment from police, Sujay started cracking

-This seemed to work as
+In a couple of weeks, this seemed to work as

 saying that he would go to the police to confess the crime.
 This alarmed me as